Andrew Ruff is a Master of Environmental Design candidate at the Yale School of Architecture and a co-founder of the NT21 design collaborative.

 His research is focused on developing a theoretical framework for an architecture of the unknown: the spatial practices, operations, and artifacts that trace speculative projections into new territories.
 These negotiations between the known and the unknown occur in an increasingly anthropocentric world, and it is this tension between the wilderness and the city that fuels a potential reconsideration of humanity’s role in understanding and shaping the environment.

-Andrew Ruff graduated from the University of Tennessee's College of Architecture + Design with a B.Arch in 2011, receiving the Tau Sigma Delta medal for his thesis work.
-In addition to his studies and research in Rome and Switzerland, his design portfolio includes projects in Haiti, Detroit, the American Gulf Coast, and the Appalachian Mountains.
+He graduated from the University of Tennessee's College of Architecture + Design with a B.Arch in 2011, receiving the Tau Sigma Delta medal for his thesis work.
+Most recently, he practiced at tvsdesign in Atlanta and served as an adjunct faculty member at Georgia Tech.
+His design portfolio includes projects in Haiti, Detroit, Dubai, New York, and the American South.

 Georgia Institute of Technology, Lecturer